QMCPACK/qmcpack/docs/afqmc.rst

    the 2-electron integrals directly.
 The generation of the Cholesky factorization is faster and consumes less memory.

 -  Use the hybrid algorithm for walker propagation.
-Set steps/substeps to adequate values to reduce the number of energy evaluations.
+Set steps and substeps to adequate values to reduce the number of energy evaluations.
 This is essential when using large multideterminant expansions.